NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

     >>> rcerror_results = rcerror_calculator.calculate(data=data)

-An important detail is that :ref:`Data Reconstruction with PCA Deep Dive<data-reconstruction-pca>` cannot process missing values, therefore they need to be imputed.
+An important detail is that missing values in our data need to be imputed.
 The default :term:`Imputation` implemented by NannyML imputes the most frequent value for categorical features and the mean for continuous features.
 It takes place if the relevant optional arguments are not specified.
 If needed they can be specified with an instannce of `SimpleImputer`_ class in which cases NannyML will perform the imputation as instructed.
 An example where custom imputation strategies are used can be seen below: